footworkjs/footwork-documentation/docs/router-routing.md

 * [replaceState](#replacestate)

     Set the router state, replacing the current browser history entry.

-!!!
-Note "Named Route Conversion"
-    When you route with a *named route* it will be translated into its url form (according to its [route config](router-route-config.md#configuration-options)) and then used to set the `router.currentState` observable value.

 For both [pushState](#pushstate) and [replaceState](#replacestate) below, consider this example router: